 Meet former grant recipients

-Meet all of the 2021 Food Justice Mini Grants program recipients by checking out our 2021 Outcomes Report (PDF, 4.8MB)!
+Meet the 2021 Food Justice Mini Grants program recipients with out 2021 Outcomes Report.
+(PDF, 4.8MB)

 Project Spotlight: El Buen Samaritano